 Books.
 One of the greatest inventions of mankind.
 However, though books are a wonderful source of entertainment and knowledge there is a downside to our wonderful book collections at home; they take up a lot of space.

 So when you find your book collection is getting too overwhelming and you need to cut down how do you decide to get rid of the books in a way that won’t break your heart?
-Here at 1079 Life we understand your consternation and are here to provide some useful tips on how to get rid of your unwanted book clutter.
+Here are some useful tips on how to get rid of your unwanted book clutter.

 1. Aim to get rid of factually outdated books